filodb/FiloDB/README.md

      filo-cli --command init

+NOTE: the default Cassandra configuration is in `core/src/main/resources/application.conf`.

 ## Using Spark to ingest and query data

 Build the spark data source module with `sbt spark/assembly`.
 Then, CD into a Spark 1.4.x distribution (1.4.0 and onwards should work), and start spark-shell with something like: